Ochiruko/Ochiruko/README.md

 Hello, I love learning but can't do.
-Haskell, Python, Java, C, BASH, vimscript... are all languages that I am (only) kinda sorta familiar with.
+Python, Java, Haskell, C, Vimscript, Rust, BASH, Lua... are all languages that I am (only) kinda sorta familiar with (ranked from most familiar to least).
 I hate doing creative GUI development with a passion, and love thinking up pretty algorithms.
 I also enjoy explaining them, although the people around me don't.
 - yattenaiko@SysBonk